 The ping is a term and command-line tool used to check remote system network connectivity.
 It is one of the most popular tools for network diagnostics.
 By default, the usage of the ping command does not require any port number and will work with just a target IP address or domain name.
 But you may ask what port number is used by the ping command.

 The TCP and UDP protocols are very popular where they can provide multiple port numbers to provide different services over the network.
 The ping command can be related to these TCP and UDP protocols but it does not use TCP or UDP.
 This may be even asked you in an interview or certificate exam or class exam.
 The ping command uses the ICMP protocol.
+The ping is an old method and tool described in the RFC792 and this standard does not provide any port number for the ping.

 Ping and ICMP Protocol